riskframe/ai-rmm/framework/govern-2.2.md

 ### Govern 2.2.4.
 Integrate Training with Policies, Procedures, and Agreements.

+Embedding AI risk management training within organizational policies, procedures, and agreements is crucial for reinforcing understanding and application.
+By integrating training content seamlessly into existing documentation, such as employee handbooks and code of conduct, individuals can better comprehend and adhere to established guidelines for managing AI risks effectively.
+This integration ensures that training aligns with organizational standards and expectations, promoting consistency and compliance throughout the organization.

+Ensure that AI risk management training is seamlessly integrated with the organization's policies, procedures, and agreements to reinforce comprehension and application.
+By aligning training content with established frameworks and providing practical guidance, individuals can better understand and implement AI risk management practices effectively, promoting consistency and adherence to organizational standards.

 #### Sub Practices

 1. Clearly link AI risk management training to the organization's AI policies, procedures, and agreements.